RIAPS/riaps-integration/riaps-node-runtime/README.md

-# Setting up the BBB images
+# Setting up the Remote RIAPS Node Images

-1) Download the latest BBB image (riaps_bbb_4GB_v[date].tar.gz) from https://riaps.isis.vanderbilt.edu/downloads/.
+1) Download the latest RIAPS Node image (i.e. for bbb: riaps_bbb_4GB_v[date].tar.gz) from https://riaps.isis.vanderbilt.edu/downloads/.
 Choose the latest date folder.

+  Available architectures are:
+  - armhf for Beaglebone Black boards
+  - arm64 for both Raspberry Pi 4 and NVIDIA Jetson Nano boards

-2) Copy the image to the BBB SD Card using a host machine and an SD Card reader.
+2) Copy the image to a SD Card using a host machine and an SD Card reader.
    A good open source tool for transferring the image to a SD Card is https://etcher.io/.

-3) Put the SD Card into the BBB and boot it up.
+3) Put the SD Card into the RIAPS node machine and boot it up.

 >Note:  newer BBBs should be set to boot to the SD card automatically, when present.

-4) Log into the "riaps" account on the BBB.
+4) Log into the "riaps" account on the RIAPS node.

- You can ssh into the BBBs using the following:
+ You can ssh into the nodes using the following:

     Username:  riaps
     Password:  riaps